 It is estimated that Mr. Hoffman’s estate was around $35,000,000.
-Currently, $5,340,000 is exempt from federal taxes (the so-called unified credit) with amounts above that amount being subject to a federal estate tax rate of 40%.
+At that time $5,340,000 was exempt from federal taxes (the so-called unified credit) with amounts above that amount being subject to a federal estate tax rate of 40%.
 It would appear then that roughly $30,000,000 of his estate would be subject to estate tax at a 40% rate.
 This would generate a whopping $12,000,000 in federal estate taxes!

-New York also has an estate tax with an exemption of $1,000,000.
-This New York estate tax has graduated tax rate that goes as high as 16%.
+New York also has an estate tax and at that time had an exemption of $1,000,000.
+This New York estate tax had at that time a graduated tax rate that goes as high as 16%.
 It is estimated that roughly another $3,000,000 in will be paid in New York estate taxes.

 Combined estate taxes: $15,000,000.

 (Liquidity Side Bar: Be aware that estate taxes are due nine (9) months after the date of death so hopefully Mr. Hoffman’s estate had enough liquid assets to avoid a forced sale of assets to meet his tax obligations.
 Estate Planning Point: It is not known if Mr. Hoffman had life insurance but having life insurance to provide for liquidity is sometimes essential.
 In certain cases, the use of an irrevocable life insurance trust would allow for excluding the life insurance proceeds from being subject to estate tax.)